arolle/basex-docu/README.md

 The conversion is done in 12 steps, as described in `meta/wiki2doc.pdf`.
 A wiki article named `Table of Contents` defines the ordering of the pages (see `xq/config.xqm`).
+Only articles linked from this table of contents will be included in the final PDF/DocBook.

 If the software was run once, another run will update files.
 That is, images are kept and content of wiki pages gets replaced from web.